ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection.CloseGroup()
 ~~~

-AbortGroup terminates a Connection and any other Connections that are
+AbortGroup terminates a Connection and any other Connections in the same
-entangled with this one in a Connection Group without delivering any remaining Messages.
+Connection Group without delivering any remaining Messages.

 ~~~
 Connection.AbortGroup()